badams97/Sprayer_Chassis_Features/README.md

 ### Data Preparation

-Overall, the complete data anlaysis for this investigation was performed in two individual platforms: MATLAB and Python.
-In general, MATLAB was utilized more for data collection and processing, where Python was applied for its machine learning capabilities.
+Overall, the complete data anlaysis for this investigation was performed in two different platforms: MATLAB and Python.
+In general, MATLAB was utilized more for data collection, processing, and organizing, where Python was applied for its machine learning capabilities.
+A brief outline of the data analysis steps performed in MATLAB is provided below:

 ![image](PNG/Matlab_Code_Outline.PNG "MATLAB Code Outline")

+Here's a link to the Python notebook which hosted the analysis for feature correlation and the machine learning application: [Chassis Feature Importance](https://nbviewer.jupyter.org/github/badams97/Sprayer_Chassis_Features/blob/master/ABE%20516%20Project%20-%20Bailey%20Adams.ipynb)

 ***

 ### Data Exploration

 ![image](PNG/Correlation_Plot.PNG "Feature Correlation Plot")

-Demonstrate what you would do to describe the data and if it has any patterns or anomolies.
-Make some plots.

 ***